Demographics of Mali: Europeans in Mali

 People of European origin form a small minority in the country.
 They include those of mixed European and African descendant, as well as those of full European background.
 The latter includes the French, as well as the Spanish, Irish, Italian and Portuguese origins.
 Some of them descend from the Arma people (1% of the nation's population).
 They mainly live in Bamako, Sikasso, Kalabancoro, Koutiala, Ségou, Kayes, Kati, Mopti, Niono, Gao, San, Koro, Bla, Bougouni, Mandé, Baguineda-Camp, Kolondiéba, Kolokani, and others.

 Languages

 Although each ethnic group speaks a separate language, nearly 80% of Malians communicate over ethnic borders in Bambara, which is the common language of the marketplace.
 French was formerly the country's official language and is spoken somewhat by 30% of Malians.

 Religion

 An estimated 95% of Malians are Sunni Muslim, 4% adhere to indigenous or traditional animist beliefs, and 1% are Christian (about two-thirds Roman Catholic and one-third Protestant).
 Atheism and agnosticism are believed to be rare among Malians, most of whom practice their religion on a daily basis.
 Islam as practiced in Mali can be moderate, tolerant, and adapted to local conditions; relations between Muslims and practitioners of minority religious faiths are generally amicable.
 The constitution establishes a secular state and provides for freedom of religion.

+Although Animists have the highest total fertility rate (TFR) in Mali at 7.5 births per woman, their share of the population has experienced a steep decline from 2.0% to 0.7% between 2009 and 2022.